angular/angular/aio/content/guide/template-reference-variables.md

 * If you declare the variable on a component, the variable refers to the component instance.
 * If you declare the variable on a standard HTML tag, the variable refers to the element.
-* If you declare the variable on an `<ng-template>` element, the variable refers to a `TemplateRef` instance, which represents the template.
+* If you declare the variable on an `<ng-template>` element, the variable refers to a `TemplateRef` instance which represents the template.
   For more information on `<ng-template>`, see [How Angular uses the asterisk, `*`, syntax](guide/structural-directives#asterisk) in [Structural directives](guide/structural-directives).

+## Variable specifying a name

 * If the variable specifies a name on the right-hand side, such as `#var="ngModel"`, the variable refers to the directive or component on the element with a matching `exportAs` name.
 <!-- What does the second half of this mean?^^ Can we explain this more fully?
 Could I see a working example? -kw -->